aa755/nbcoq/README.md

 Then, you can use the IDE's build system.
 This might need installation of the C++ plugin

+You might want to go to Tools | Options | Fonts & Colors and set the profile to Norway Today.
+The highlighting colors are currently designed to work with this setting and cannot be customized w/o changing the plugin code.
+If you prefer a white backgroud, set ProofError.DARK to false in ProofSubgoal.java There is no syntax highlighting at the moment.

 A list of known issues can be found at: https://github.com/aa755/nbcoq/issues?state=open